coltonTB/personal/content/resume.md

 *July 2013 - May 2015*

-+ As the company's first full-time engineer, I built the foundation of our web platform in PHP and MySQL, paving the way for growth and monetization
++ As the company's first full-time engineer, I built the foundation of our web platform in PHP and MySQL, which now supports multiple production systems
-+ I worked closely with the design team to develop compelling web experiences in HTML and CSS
++ I worked closely with the design team to improve our site's look and feel, then implemented the designs in pixel-perfect HTML and CSS
-+ I implemented a custom site architecture in Node.js and React that rendered pages efficiently, supported complex UI features, and allowed dynamic content to SEO well
++ I developed a custom site architecture with Node.js and React that renders pages efficiently, supports complex UI features, and allows dynamic content to SEO well

 #### Kymanox
 Durham, NC